How to install SSL certificate on RedHat Linux?

 If you are having trouble installing your SSL certificate on RedHat Linux, below are a few tips that may help:

 Yes, RedHat does use OpenSSL.
 OpenSSL is available on most of their enterprise Linux operating systems, including RHEL and CentOS.
-Red Hat provides an SSL/TLS library as part of its Enterprise Linux product line which includes support for the OpenSSL protocols.
+Red Hat provides an SSL/TLS library as part of its Enterprise Linux product line, including support for the OpenSSL protocols.

 SSL certificates stored in specific directories on the server.
 Red Hat Enterprise Linux typically stores them in /etc/pki/tls/certs and /etc/pki/tls/private.
 These locations can be change by configuring the ssl.conf file appropriately.
 Use this command to locate your SSL certificates in RHEL: $ openssl version -d.